 - Airports - Nikos Kazantzakis International Airport, a shared civil and military facility is 5 km away from the city center and has numerous services including a bank, an ATM and a cafe bar.
-It is considered the second mostly used airport when coming to Greece.
-Alternative airports which can also be used are Athens, Corfy and Rhodes.
+It is considered the second most used airport when coming to Greece.
+Alternative airports that can also be used are Athens, Corfu and Rhodes.

-- Travel Insurance - In order to protect yourself and have the coverage of medical treatment in case of an accident, you need to have a travel insurance policy.
+- Travel Insurance - To protect yourself and have the coverage of medical treatment in case of an accident, you need to have a travel insurance policy.